 PhD student / assistant

 Fleur is a PhD candidate and scientific assistant in the GeoHealth group of the Institute of Global Health and the Institute for Environmental Sciences.
 She holds a bachelor’s degree in Health- and Life Sciences from VU Amsterdam.
-In 2018, she obtained her Master in Toxicology and Environmental Health at Utrecht University, with a specific focus on infectious disease transmission and epidemic risk prediction from an interdisciplinary perspective.
-During her master she conducted two large scientific internship projects at the interface of global health and environmental health, respectively at the National Institute for Public Health and the Environment (RIVM) and 510, The Netherlands Red Cross.
-The project at RIVM was concentrated on assessing the transmission of antimicrobial resistant bacteria to the environment, in R while the project at 510 was focused on identification of environmental risk factors of Dengue in the Philippines.
-From 2016 to 2019 she was working as a research assistant Global Health at the Julius Center in Utrecht where she supported website, educational, and research activities in the field of tropical medicine and global health.
-In January 2019, Fleur started working towards obtaining her PhD under the supervision of Dr. Nicolas Ray.
+In 2018, she obtained her Master in Toxicology and Environmental Health at Utrecht University, on infectious disease transmission and epidemic risk prediction from an interdisciplinary perspective.
+From 2016 to 2019 she was working as a research assistant in Global Health at the Julius Center in Utrecht where she supported website, educational, and research activities in the field of tropical medicine and global health.
+In 2019, Fleur started working towards obtaining her PhD under the supervision of Dr. Nicolas Ray.
 The focus of the PhD is on the effects of geographical accessibility to health care on infectious diseases in low- and middle-income countries.
 One of the projects is specifically aimed at analyzing the spatial distribution of rabies burden and geographical accessibility to post-exposure prophylaxis in Madagascar.
 Recently she has also been involved in post-cyclone accessibility modelling in Mozambique, to inform UNICEF’s operations in the aftermath of Cyclones Idai and Kenneth.
 Her research interests are strongly linked to using geospatial data to optimize health service delivery.

 - Schmitt, H., Blaak, H., Kemper, M., van Passel, M. W., Hierink, F., van Leuken, J., ... & de Man, H. (2017).
 Bronnen van antibioticaresistentie in het milieu en mogelijke maatregelen.
 Rijksinstituut voor Volksgezondheid en Milieu.